 where @L refers to the lab frame, and @E refers to frame comoving with the elevator.
 In this example, the desk is stationary in the lab frame, while the elevator is in free fall.

-where @ECNR refers to an earth-centered non-rotating reference frame, and x̂ is a unit vector pointing toward the north celestial pole, roughly in the direction of the star Polaris.
-The total acceleration a of the bear is zero, because the downward force of gravity is compensated by an upward force from the ice, pushing upward against his feet.
+where @ECNR refers to an earth-centered non-rotating reference frame, and x^ is a unit vector pointing toward the north celestial pole, roughly in the direction of the star Polaris.
+In the ECNR frame, the total acceleration a of the bear is zero, because the downward force of gravity is compensated by an upward force from the ice, pushing upward against his feet.
 Similar words apply to the penguin.
 The troll is not subject to any gravitational force or any contact force, so he just rattles around loose.

-Note that the frame does not have to be local, in the sense that even if you have a small elevator, the frame comoving with the elevator can be as small or as large as you like.
-For example, consider a special frame that is comoving with a freely falling elevator.
-The elevator is at the north pole, but we extend the frame to cover the entire earth.
+When you choose a frame, it doesn’t have to be local.
+For example, consider a freely falling elevator located at the north pole.
+Choose a special frame that is comoving with this elevator.
+The frame can be as small or as large as you like.
+We can even extend it to cover the entire earth.
 The bear is weightless, relative to this special frame.
-Meanwhile, the penguin is subject to an acceleration of twice the conventional earth gravity, relative to this special frame:
+Meanwhile, the penguin is subject to an acceleration of twice the conventional terrestrial gravitational acceleration, relative to this special frame.
+In more detail:

-Here ffNP refers to “freely falling at the North Pole”.
-The bear is weightless, but is not in free fall.
+Here “@ffNP” refers to “freely falling at the North Pole”.
+The bear is weightless in this frame, but is not in free fall.
 He is subject to an upward force from the ice.
-This upward force is not opposed by any gravitational force in the special frame, so he accelerates upwards, towards Polaris.
+This upward force is not opposed by any gravitational force in this particular frame, so he accelerates upwards, towards Polaris.